Eddie Keher: 1965–1970

 After surrendering their provincial crown in 1965, Kilkenny bounced back the following year by reaching the National league decider.
 An aggregate 10–15 to 2–15 defeat of New York gave Keher his second National League medal.
 He later won a third Leinster medal following a 1–15 to 2–6 defeat of Wexford.
 The subsequent All-Ireland final on 4 September 1966 pitted Kilkenny against Cork for the first time in nineteen years.
 Kilkenny were the favourites, however, two goals by Colm Sheehan and a third from John O'Halloran gave Cork a merited 3–9 to 1–10 victory.
 Keher later won a third Cú Chulainn award.

 Kilkenny retained their provincial crown in 1967, with Keher adding a fourth Leinster medal to his collection following a 4–10 to 1–12 defeat of Wexford after a scare in the opening half.
 3 September 1967 saw Kilkenny face Tipperary in the All-Ireland decider.
 Tipp looked like continuing their hoodoo over their near rivals as they took a 2–6 to 1–3 lead at half-time.
 Goalkeeper Ollie Walsh was the hero for Kilkenny as he made a series of spectacular saves, however, the team lost Keher and Tom Walsh to injury in the second half.
 In spite of this, Kilkenny laid to rest a bogey that Tipperary had over the team since 1922, and a 3–8 to 2–7 victory gave Keher a second All-Ireland medal.
 He later won a fourth Cú Chulainn award.

 Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, the Noresiders bounced back the following year with Keher, who was now captain of the side, collecting a fifth Leinster medal following a 3–9 to 0–16 defeat of Offaly.
 7 September 1969 saw Kilkenny face Cork in the All-Ireland decider.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny raised a green flag themselves.
+The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to halftime when Kilkenny raised a green flag themselves.
 Kilkenny upped their performance after the interval and ran out winners on a 2–15 to 2–9 scoreline.
 The victory gave Keher a third All-Ireland medal, while he also had the honour of collecting the Liam MacCarthy Cup as captain.